Tw1ddle/Rectangle-Bin-Packing/README.md

 ## Install ##

-Get the Haxe library code here or through haxelib.
+Get the Haxe library code here or via haxelib.

 Include it in your ```.hxml```
 ```